adeira/universe/src/core/monorepo-utils/README.md

   // ...
 })();
 ```

-These last two options, sync and async, will probably make the callback version obsolete.

 Option `root` is required when your pattern starts from the root `/`.
 You don't have to worry about it too much - this glob will tell you when you use it wrong.
 Please note: **do not** use `path` to construct glob patterns!